API reference#

 may be used to:Provide an alias from one key to another:

-Define an arbitrarily complex computation in a Python function that operates directly on the
+Define an arbitrarily complex operator in a Python function that operates directly on the

 ixmp.Scenario